-The Ministry of Lands, Mines & Energy (MLME) was established by a legislative act to administer all activities relative to land, mineral, water and energy resource exploration, coordination and development in the Republic of Liberia.
+The Ministry of Mines & Energy (MME) was established by a legislative act to administer all activities relative to mineral, water and energy resource exploration, coordination and development in the Republic of Liberia.

-You can find out more about the MLME on its stakeholder page here.
+You can find out more about the MME on its stakeholder page here.

 Mercy Corps is an international development organization that works in almost 50 countries worldwide.
 Founded more than three decades ago, Mercy Corps has helped people around the world survive from the toughest of hardship with interventions turning crises situations into opportunities.